timkelty/ez.reeorder.ee_addon/README.txt

 The REEOrder module allows you to easily re-order your entries.

-The module uses EE’s ability to order Weblog Entries by a Custom Field, it does not add any queries or other additional processing to your templates.
+The module uses EE's ability to order Weblog Entries by a Custom Field, it does not add any queries or other additional processing to your templates.

 Installation and usage:

 Step 1:
 Create a new Custom Field in your Field Group, this field will hold the sorting value.
-You aren’t actually going to use this field.
+You aren't actually going to use this field.
 The REEOrder Module will do all the heavy lifting.
 (The actual sorting.)
 - The preferred "Field Type" would be "Text Input"
 - Name it anything you like, and feel free to set any other options